awsdocs/aws-elemental-medialive-user-guide/doc_source/setup-user-step-policies.md

-# Step 1: Create Customer Managed Policies<a name="setup-user-step-policies"></a>
+# Step 1: Create customer managed policies<a name="setup-user-step-policies"></a>

-The procedures in this section show how to create two IAM customer managed policies\.
+The procedures in this section show how to create three IAM customer managed policies\.
 A customer managed policy is one that you create and manage\. \(IAM also includes AWS managed policies, which you can't change\.\)

 Anyone with IAM administrator\-level credentials can perform the procedures\.

 The first procedure shows how to create a policy called **MediaLivePowerAccess** that gives full read/write access to AWS Elemental MediaLive\.

-The second procedure shows how to create a policy called **MediaConnectPowerAccess** that gives full read/write access to AWS Elemental MediaConnect\.
+The second procedure shows how to create a policy called **MediaConnectPowerAccess** that gives full read/write access to MediaConnect\.

 The third procedure shows how to create a policy called **MediaLiveTrustedEntityAccess** that gives access to six operations in AWS IAM\.
 These actions allow IAM users to create and update a trusted entity role for AWS Elemental MediaLive by setting the fields in the **IAM role** section on the **Channel and input details** page on the MediaLive console\.